 The costs of calling mobiles and making calls that aren’t included in your plan have also risen.

 The call set-up fee (a flat rate paid for any non-inclusive call) has gone up to 21p per call and calls to mobiles are now 14.65p a minute.

 Any time your bill increases unexpectedly is a good time to think about switching and, although some termination charges have risen, many have actually decreased.
 This means switching before your minimum-term expires could actually save you money.

 Check the table below to see if your plan’s termination charges have decreased.
 You’ll need to pay the appropriate charge for each month remaining on your contract.

 We’ve gathered up the best three home broadband deals for overall value, so if you’re considering switching away from Plusnet these listings are a great place to start.

 Best Deal: Unlimited Broadband with Anytime Calls and 1500 mobile

 Download Speed: 17Mbps

-If you’re looking for a basic package with up to 17Mbps speeds, EE provides immense value with anytime calls and a whopping 5GB of free data for an EE mobile phone contract or SIM Only deal.
+If you’re looking for basic ADSL broadband deals with up to 17Mbps speeds, EE provides immense value with anytime calls and a whopping 5GB of free data for an EE mobile phone contract or SIM Only deal.

 Best Deal: Faster Fibre 18 Month